 It is permissible for other departments to count NEJS 99d toward their own honors requirement, if they wish.

 All students enrolled in NEJS 99d must write their thesis with a NEJS faculty member, who must sign their NEJS 99d course instruction form.
 That person shall be considered their thesis advisor, and if desired may also become their NEJS advisor.

 A student may defend a thesis only on the recommendation of the student’s thesis advisor.
-The thesis must be defended no later than April 14, 2014.
+The thesis must be defended no later than April 17, 2017.
 The defense should typically last between 30 and 50 minutes, and should be chaired by the student’s thesis advisor.
 The student should then leave, while the three readers confer on the outcome: (“Highest Honors,” “High Honors,” “Honors” or “No Honors”).
-The student then returns to the room, is told the level of honors, and is given a frank appraisal of the work by the committee, and suggestions for improving it before depositing it in the Library.
+The student then returns to the room, is told the level of honors, and is given a frank appraisal of the work by the committee, and suggestions for improving it before uploading it to the electronic Brandeis Repository.
 To facilitate this, the three members of the student's committee are urged to make extensive comments on spelling, style, content, methodology, bibliography and the like on the text of the thesis before returning it to the student.

 The Thesis Defense form must then be signed by all three members of the committee.
 The committee may also determine that the thesis is not eligible for honors, in which case the student does not graduate with honors, but does receive course credit, assuming the thesis receives a passing grade.